Cokato, Minnesota: Arts and culture

 Cokato is home to the Cokato Museum & Gust Akerlund Studio.
 The museum is a local history museum chronicling the story of the people of Cokato and the surrounding townships in southwest Wright County.
 The Akerlund Studio is a restored photography studio, and home of Gust Akerlund, who operated it during the early 20th century.

 Since 1950, Cokato has hosted the Cokato Corn Carnival annually during the second week of August in Peterson Park, near Cokato Elementary School.
 The festival's highlight is the serving of free corn-on-the-cob, along with a parade, midway and carnival rides, musical entertainment, the Miss Cokato coronation, and other events.

 The Aho family of Cokato was featured by journalist Steve Hartman on CBS News Sunday Morning on December 9, 2012, for having 12 sons who all played football at the local high school over more than two decades.

+The Miss Cokato Royalty program is a scholarship program offered to girls ages 16-18.
+This program encourages leadership, volunteerism, and a overall pride in one's community.
+The royalty program is a part of the larger umbrella of the Minneapolis Aquatennial Organization, another scholarship program for young women of Minnesota.